 If you have a single sign-on system in place, Caplin recommends using the Caplin KeyMaster product in conjunction with this system, so that end-users of a Caplin Trader application can access Liberator in a secure manner through the single sign-on.
 For more information, see the Caplin KeyMaster Overview.

 9 Appendix: Overview of throttling

-This appendix provides an explanation of Throttling, to clarify the information given in the Throttling 51 section of Trading performance and integrity 51,
+This appendix provides an explanation of Throttling, to clarify the information given in the Throttling and Integrity and Integrity and Integrity and Integrity and Integrity and Integri